Ohau Gourmet Mushrooms

-- Oyster mushrooms, both Pink and Phoenix (grey)
+- Oyster mushrooms, both Pink and Phoenix (Grey)

 We soon hope to add Hericium aka Coral Tooth to our offering, which is similar to Lions Mane for those who know about this important fungus.

-Practicing permaculture and regenerative farming techniques, we don’t use pesticides, herbicides, or any nasty stuff on our property, we try to use nature wherever possible, which involves developing balanced and natural systems.
+We use permaculture and regenerative farming techniques, we don’t use pesticides, herbicides, or any nasty stuff on our property, we try to use nature wherever possible, which involves developing balanced and natural systems.

 - Uses minimal water